-- Tap the “Menu” button on the home screen.
+- Tap your profile icon on the home screen.

-- Select “Purchase History” to view your past Google Play purchases.
+- Select “Budget & history” to view your past Google Play purchases.

 Item names and purchase dates can be found in the list.
 The cost is also displayed to the right.
 Zero-balanced applications are those you tried for free but canceled before they could charge you.
 Clicking on the View button next to an app will take you to its Google Play page.
 You may either launch or remove the program from this location.